Skip to main content

 • Stork version must be at least 25.2.1 for advanced filters.
 If you are on an older version, use the key=value or key:value format to filter namespaces by labels.

-• Make sure that the required labels are applied to the namespaces either through web console or through CLI.
-For more information on labeling guidelines, refer to Kubernetes labels and selectors.
+• Make sure that the required labels are applied to the Namespaces either through the web console or the CLI.
+For more information on labeling guidelines, see Kubernetes labels and selectors.

-• Users can now create a manual or scheduled backup of:
+• You can create a manual or scheduled backup of:

-• Namespaces that have a particular label with Include (in) option.
+• Namespaces that have a particular label using the Include (in) option.
 Example: app = nginx

-• Namespaces that do not have a particular label with Exclude (notin) option.
+• Namespaces that do not have a particular label using the Exclude (notin) option.
 Example: tier notin (front-end)

-• All the resources from the list of namespaces that have a particular set of labels with Include (in) option.
+• All resources from the list of Namespaces that have a particular set of labels using the Include (in) option.
 Example: region in (us-east-01)

-• All the resources from the list of namespaces that do not have a particular set of labels with Exclude (notin) option.
+• All resources from the list of Namespaces that do not have a particular set of labels using the Exclude (notin) option.
 Example: !deprecated

 This label-based filtering provides fine-grained control over what gets backed up, making backup configuration more aligned with your organization’s tagging strategy.
-Whether through scheduled automation or manual action, you can now include or exclude namespaces with precision.
+Whether through scheduled automation or manual action, you can include or exclude Namespaces with precision.

 Back up namespaces by labels

-1. From the home page, click Clusters icon in the left navigation pane.
+1. From the home page, click the Clusters icon in the left navigation pane.

-2. On the Clusters page, select the cluster that contains the namespace(s) you want to back up.
+2. On the Clusters page, select the cluster that contains the Namespace or Namespaces you want to back up.

-3. To create backups, navigate to the Backups tab and use the NS tab to back up namespaces.
+3. Navigate to the Backups tab and use the NS tab to back up Namespaces.

-4. Select the required namespace(s) to be backed up.
+4. Select the required Namespaces to back up.

-1. If the namespace list is huge, you can search the required namespaces using search option
+1. If the Namespace list is long, you can search for the required Namespaces using the search option.

-2. You can select the required resources from All resources drop-down.
+2. You can select the required resources from the All resources drop-down.

-3. You can filter the required namespaces and the namespace resources with the labels
+3. You can filter the required Namespaces and Namespace resources by labels.

-5. After selecting the required namespaces and/or their resources to be backed up, click Backup.
+5. After selecting the required Namespaces and their resources to back up, click Backup.

-6. In the Create Backup window, specify the following fields, refer Create a backup for more information on these fields.
+6. In the Create Backup window, specify the following fields.
+See Create a backup for more information on these fields.

 • Enter name for Backup: provide a relevant name for your backup

-• Backup location: choose the required backup location (you have added previously) from the drop-down
+• Backup location: choose the backup location you previously added from the drop-down

 • Cross Cloud Backup/Restore: you can enable or disable this option